SKTeamLab/esm-msr/README.md

 **Mutation Scope (Mutually Exclusive):**
 Select **one** of three methods to define the mutation space.
 Selecting one method will automatically disable the inputs for the others.
 1. **1.
 Full Screen:** Exhaustively scores mutations.
-Choose `singles`, `doubles`, or `both`.
+Choose `singles`, `singles+doubles`.
    * *Positions:* Leave empty for all residues, or type indices manually (e.g., `11,12`).
 You can also select residues in ChimeraX (ctrl + click + drag) and click **Grab Selection**.
-   * *Filter doubles by distance (Å):* If you are screening `doubles` or `both`, you can check this box to strictly evaluate pairs of residues that are within a certain 3D spatial proximity based on minimum side-chain heavy atom distance.
+   * *Filter doubles by distance (Å):* If you are screening `singles+doubles`, you can check this box to strictly evaluate pairs of residues that are within a certain 3D spatial proximity based on minimum side-chain heavy atom distance.
 2. **2.
 Specify mutations in CSV:** Upload a predefined CSV list of mutations to score.
 3. **3.
 Input Mutations Directly:** Manually type a comma-separated list of precise mutations (e.g., `A12C,A12C:D15E`).